enaannan/fashion_shop/README.md

 # fashion_shop

 An online shop for KIZITA TABICCA.
-It allows users to browse through it catelogue and purchase items and checkout from a cart.
+It allows users to browse through the catelogue and purchase items and checkout from a cart.

 # Running Tests
 To run tests, type 'flutter test' in Android Studio terminal.